 One of the most common mistakes new chicken keepers make is choosing a coop that’s too small.
 It’s easy to underestimate how much space your flock needs, especially if you plan on adding more birds later (and trust me, most of us do!).
 Overcrowding leads to stressed, unhappy chickens and can cause health problems.
 A good rule of thumb is to provide at least two to four square feet of indoor space per chicken and about eight to ten square feet in the run.
 When in doubt, always go bigger.
 Planning for growth from the start ensures your flock has plenty of room to thrive, and our customizable chicken coops can be designed to fit your flock perfectly, now and in the future.

-Proper Ventilation and Weatherproofing
+Check for Proper Ventilation and Weatherproofing

 Proper airflow is absolutely essential for your flock’s respiratory health, but many people confuse ventilation with a draft.
 You don’t want cold air blowing directly on your chickens while they roost, but you do need a way for fresh air to circulate and for moisture and ammonia to escape.
 Look for coops with vents located near the roofline, far above where your chickens sleep.
 This allows stale air to exit without creating a chilly draft.
 Equally important is weatherproofing.
 A high-quality coop should have a leak-proof roof and sturdy construction that protects your flock from wind, rain, and snow, keeping them warm and dry through every season.

-Key Predator-Proofing Features
+Must-Have Predator-Proofing Features

 Keeping your flock safe from predators is a top priority.
 A well-built coop is your first and best line of defense.
 Look for designs that use hardware cloth with ½-inch squares on all windows and vents, as raccoons can easily tear through flimsy chicken wire.
 Latches on all doors and nesting box lids should be complex enough to stop a clever predator from prying them open.
 A solid, sturdy floor is also critical to prevent animals from digging their way inside.
 An attached and fully enclosed run provides a secure space for your chickens to enjoy the outdoors without you having to worry about hawks or other daytime threats.

-Designs That Make Cleaning Easy
+Look for Designs That Make Cleaning a Breeze

 A clean coop is essential for a healthy flock, but nobody wants to spend hours scrubbing.
 The best coops are designed with the chicken keeper in mind, making cleanup as painless as possible.
 Walk-in coops are a game-changer, saving your back and knees from the strain of crouching and crawling.
 Features like an epoxy floor make it incredibly simple to scrape, wipe down, and sanitize the interior.
 Removable roosting bars and easy-to-access nesting boxes also simplify the process.
 When you design your coop, considering these features will save you a ton of time and effort in the long run.

-Built-In Storage Solutions
+Don't Forget Built-In Storage

 Chickens come with a surprising amount of gear: bags of feed, bales of bedding, cleaning tools, and health supplies.
 Having a dedicated place to keep everything organized and protected from the elements makes a world of difference.
 Many high-quality coops offer integrated storage solutions, from a small cabinet for supplies to a full walk-in feed room attached to the coop itself.
 This not only keeps your backyard tidy but also ensures your chicken feed stays dry and safe from rodents and other pests.
 It’s a convenient feature that streamlines your daily chicken-keeping routine.

-Comfortable Nesting Boxes and Roosts
+Ensure Comfy Nesting Boxes and Roosts

 Finally, a great coop should be a comfortable home for your flock.
 Chickens need a dark, quiet, and private place to lay their eggs, so look for nesting boxes that feel secluded.
 A good ratio is one nesting box for every three to four hens.
 For sleeping, chickens naturally prefer to roost off the ground.
 Roosting bars should be wide enough for them to perch on comfortably with rounded edges to protect their feet.
 Make sure there’s enough roosting space for every chicken in your flock to settle in for the night without being overcrowded.
 These thoughtful details ensure your chickens feel safe and content in their home.